MariuszKaminski/Milestone-Project-3/README.md

 ### Known Bugs

+-   Decrease and increase stock items fields need to be clicked near the bottom edge otherwise they can't be accessed.

 ## Deployment

 -   The app files have been manually deployed from a GitHub repository to a newly created Heroku app.
 The following commands have been executed in a Gitpod bash terminal:<br>